BeiGeJin/Moth-MEG-dataset/README.md

-This is a repository the Moth MEG data.
+This is a repository for the Moth MEG data.
 Maintained by Jerry Jin.

 The preprocessed data is located on the cortex cluster: `/project_data/volume0/jerryjin/moth_meg/`.
 Now includes subject A and C. `load_data.ipynb` provides an example of loading the preprocessed data.